 Pre-orientation programs are optional (with the exception of International Student Orientation, which is required for international students), but we recommend them.
 Students arrive to campus early and join their classmates in small groups to participate in one of these programs—the experience aims to help ease your transition to college life and enrich the orientation experience by providing opportunities for both personal growth and leadership development.

 All pre-orientation programs and trips require pre-registration and they fill up fast.
 Note: International Student Orientation is required for all international students and registration on IRIS is currently open.
 Outdoor, Peer Mentor Program, and SEEDS Community Engagement registration opens on IRIS on May 1.

 What are pre-orientation programs?

-There are two pre-orientation programs: International Student Orientation and the Peer Mentor Program.
-Both programs begin on August 14 and continue through August 17.
-Students participating in these programs will be able to move into their residence halls on Tuesday, August 14, beginning at 9 a.m.
+There are two pre-orientation programs designed for specific groups of students: International Student Orientation and the Peer Mentor Program.
+Both programs begin on August 20 and continue through August 23.
+Students participating in these programs will be able to move into their residence halls on Tuesday, August 20, beginning at 9 a.m.